mikewest/mgc/mikewest.org/2009/2009-05-05-asynchronous-execution-javascript-and-you.markdown

     - code
     - webdev
     - süddeutsche
+Teaser:    |
+    I spent more time than I care to admit this afternoon tracking down a bug in some relatively straightforward jQuery code.
+As it turned out, I was overlooking my error because I was thinking about my code in absolutely the wrong way.
 ---
 I spent more time than I care to admit this afternoon tracking down a bug in some relatively straightforward jQuery code.
 As it turned out, I was